iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 <li>All edits require a new post with a version number

-<li>Receive 50 likes or 50 yes votes in a poll from the community
+<li>To move to the next phase, receive 50 likes or 50 yes votes in a poll from the community

 <li>If the proposal does not have any engagement over a 30 days duration  and does not have the minimum 50 likes / yes votes, it will be archived

-<li>The moderator approves the final version of phase 1 proposal → moves to phase 2
+<li>The moderator approves the final version of phase 1 proposal → moves to phase 2 on request of the proposal submitter
 </li>
 </ul>
    </td>